Diversified Technical Systems

-DTS (Diversified Technical Systems) is an American manufacturer of miniature, rugged, data acquisition systems and sensors for product and safety testing in extreme environments.
+DTS (Diversified Technical Systems) is an American manufacturer of miniature, high-shock rated, data acquisition systems and sensors for product and safety testing in extreme environments.
 DTS products, made in the U.S., are used in multiple industries including automotive, aerospace, military and defense, industrial, and sports and injury biomechanics.
 DTS was founded in 1990 by three crash test engineers: Mike Beckage, Steve Pruitt, and Tim Kippen.
 The company is headquartered in Seal Beach, California, with technical centers in Michigan, Europe, Japan, China, Korea, and Asia Pacific.

 History

-DTS founded their Roller Coaster Testing Services (RSTE) in 1994 and in 1996 became an S-Corporation and introduced production of a modular DAS system, developed for KARCO Engineering (acquired by Applus+ IDIADA).
+DTS founded their Roller Coaster Testing Services (RSTE) in 1994 and in 1996 became an S-Corporation and introduced the production of a modular DAS system, developed for KARCO Engineering (acquired by Applus+ IDIADA).
 Two years later they introduced their first major DAS product line TDAS PRO.

-One year later in 1999 DTS won the Worldwide Side Impact Dummy contract to develop in-dummy DAS.
-DTS developed and introduced the first centralized in-dummy DAS solution in 2000 and in 2007 expanded beyond the automotive crash market.
-They also fielded their first helmet sensors in Iraq and Afghanistan with the U.S. Army and U.S. Marine Corp.
-In the same year DTS introduced new technology in their product line of SLICE, TSR, and angular rate sensors, and also proposed Worldwide Side Impact Dummy WorldSID with SLICE in-dummy DAS.
+One year later in 1999, DTS won the Worldwide Side Impact Dummy contract to develop in-dummy DAS.
+DTS developed and introduced the first centralized in-dummy DAS solution in 2000 and 2007' expanded beyond the automotive crash market.
+They also fielded their first helmet sensors in Iraq and Afghanistan with the U.S. Army and U.S. Marine Corps.
+In the same year, DTS introduced new technology in their product line of SLICE, TSR, and angular rate sensors, and also proposed Worldwide Side Impact Dummy WorldSID with SLICE in-dummy DAS.

-DTS was awarded their first Small Business Innovation Research Award (SBIR) in 2006 from the Department of Defense to develop a small, self-powered Impact Event Recorder (IER) that could be easily added to head protective equipment.
+DTS was awarded its first Small Business Innovation Research Award (SBIR) in 2006 from the Department of Defense to develop a small, self-powered Impact Event Recorder (IER) that could be easily added to head protective equipment.